• Sales Execution

 Within that 17-21 day window, you should plan for about 8 to 12 touchpoints.
 This might sound like a lot, but remember that it often takes at least eight contacts to secure a meeting, and many sales reps give up after just four or five.
 Spreading these interactions across multiple channels, like email, phone calls, and LinkedIn, makes your outreach feel more dynamic and less repetitive.
 Planning these multichannel sequences in advance ensures you’re persistent enough to break through the noise while delivering value at every step.

-Balance Persistence with Respect
+Find the Balance Between Persistence and Respect

 The key to making 8-12 touches work is the pacing.
 You don’t want to bombard your prospect on day one.
 A good strategy is to leave just one or two days between your first few touchpoints to build initial momentum.
 After that, you can gradually increase the interval to three or more days.
 This approach shows you’re interested and persistent, but it also signals that you respect their time.
 By spacing out your later messages, you give them a chance to breathe and consider your offer, building trust instead of creating pressure.
 You can even use AI-powered workflows to manage this timing automatically.